 Civil society representatives have the technical and financial capacity to engage in implementation.
 Funding from the government has enabled MSG members to build their capacity on domestic extractive sector issues.
 The civil society constituency in the MSG is diverse, as it includes development, environmental and anti-corruption NGOs, as well as a trade union.
 Additionally, MSG members draw on the expertise of other CSOs beyond the MSG on specific policy issues.

+The D-EITI multi-stakeholder process is based on a representative involvement of all stakeholders of the German resource sector and on an active, equal and informed participation of all organizations involved.
+With a view to enable this participation and to guarantee for a successful implementation of the EITI in Germany, civil society is receiving financial support from the government in order to build up necessary resources and implement activities.
+In 2018 the following organizations received a grant of 100.000 € in total (2015: 146.000 €; 2016: 120.000 €; 2017: 90.000 € in total): Forum Ökologisch-Soziale Marktwirtschaft e.V., Forum Umwelt und Entwicklung, Open Knowledge Foundation Deutschland e.V. and Transparency International Deutschland e.V.
+This grant enables the organizations to inform their respective stakeholders on the status of EITI implementation in Germany and to build up a differentiated opinion on future implementation.
+Furthermore the grant provides the opportunity to have an intensive preparation and follow-up of the issues discussed in the MSG by building up expertise on these issues.

 The BMWi directly supported civil society members to actively participate in the German EITI process, initially for 2015-2017 to cover for their engagement in the run-up to publishing the first EITI Report.
 The feasibility study on EITI candidature had identified insufficient financial and personnel capacity as a limiting factor for civil society to engage in the work of the MSG.
 The report recommended to explore funding of CSO representatives through foundations or other associations, aware of the danger of co-option if civil society is sponsored by the government agency carrying the responsibility of EITI implementation.
 Twelve civil society organisations had been interviewed for this study.
 Transparency International Germany volunteered as CSO constituency coordinator.

 The following CSOs received financial support from the BMWi for 2015-2017: Green Budget Germany, Forum on Environment and Development, Open Knowledge Foundation Germany e.V.
 (OKFN DE) and Transparency International Germany e.V.
 (TI DE).
-The financial reporting and of all four, and contracts of three of these CSO and GIZ were shared with the International Secretariat.
+The financial reporting of all four, and contracts of three of these CSO and GIZ were shared with the International Secretariat.
 The rationale for government sponsoring of the CSOs and the amount of funding is available on the Germany EITI website as part of the overview of the MSG members and amounted to EUR 456,000 .